landaudiogo/cc-tutorials-2023/kafka/README.md

 A consumer group is an abstraction kafka provides that allows parallelizing the data consumption between the consumers belonging to the same group.
-The effect is an increase of the rate at which data can be consumed.
+The effect is an increase of the rate at which data is consumed.

 But how do multiple consumers read from the same topic, without reading overlapping messages?
 What enables this behaviour is Kafka's topic partitioning, wherein a single topic can have multiple partitions, e.g., in our case, each of our topics has 16 partitions.

-To guarantee all messages produced to the topic are read by the group, the rule is to guarantee each partition is assigned a consumer within the group.
+To guarantee all messages produced to the topic are read by the group, each partition has to be assigned to a single consumer in a group.
 When there are multiple active consumer's belonging to the same group, kafka attempts to balance out the load between the different consumers by assigning them an equal amount of partitions.
-Using our case as an example again, if we have 2 consumers in our group reading from our topic, then each consumer will be assigned 8 partitions.
+E.g. if we have 2 consumers in our group reading from our topic, then each consumer will be assigned 8 partitions.

 Partitions are also the unit where kafka guarantees message ordering.
-What determines which partition a message will be assigned to is the partition key associated with a message.
+What determines which partition a message will be assigned to is a message's key.
 If 2 messages have the same partition key, then it is guaranteed they will be sent to the same partition.
 In our assignment, the key of all messages for an experiment is the experiment's identifier, so as to make sure that the messages will be consumed in the same order as they were produced.
 If on the other hand the messages were published into different partitions, there would be no guarantee that the messages would be read in the correct order.

 The following figure illustrates Kafka's publish/subscribe communication model for a topic with 4 partitions: